Combatant

 When Toth is commissioned to raise a Strix army, Jordan joins to train in weaponry and combat, but she can’t help wishing they all had guns.
 It would feel damn good to shoot a harpy in the face.

-As if the imminent harpy threat wasn’t enough, Jordan must make a deal with the Elf Princes, Sohne…
+As if the imminent harpy threat wasn’t enough, Jordan must make a deal with the Elf Princess, Sohne…

 Can Jordan revive her father and live through the harpy onslaught for long enough to fix her broken family?